swansonsm/SampleProject/README.md

 # Coding Challenge Sample Project

-This sample project was build using Vue.js.
-Please make sure to install Vue after downloading the repository.
+This simple web app was build using Vue.js.
+The following steps should allow you to run the application locally after downloading the repository.

 ## Project setup
 ```